The Restriction-Extension Operator on Lebesgue spaces with symmetries and applications to PDEs: The -symmetric Restriction-Extension operator for the sphere

 whenever $\frac{1}{p_\theta}= \frac{1-\theta}{p_0}+\frac{\theta}{p_1}$ and $0<\theta<1$.

 \textbf{Proof of Theorem~\ref{thm:RestrictionExtension}:} We have to show that the Restriction-Extension operator $T:L^p_{G_k}(\R^d)\to L^q_{G_k}(\R^d)$ is bounded if

+Recall that the boundary of this set if the pentagon $ABDD'B'$ in Figure~\ref{fig:Riesz}.
 Since the claim for $m=\min\{k,d-k\}=1$ is already covered by Guti\'{e}rrez' result \cite[Theorem~6]{Gutierrez2004}, we focus on $m\geq 2$.
 We first consider the case $m<\frac{d}{2}$.
 The trivial estimates for $Tf=\mathcal J\ast (\tau(|D|)f)$ exploit the pointwise bounds of the kernel function $\mathcal J$ as well as Young's convolution inequality in Lorentz spaces.
 More precisely,

 Note that these estimates are located at the corners A,B,B' in Figure~\ref{fig:Riesz}.
-By real interpolation, it remains to prove restricted weak-type estimates at the corners D,D' in Figure~\ref{fig:Riesz} situated on the line $\frac{1}{p}-\frac{1}{q}=\frac{2}{d+m}$.
+By real interpolation, it remains to prove restricted weak-type estimates at the corners D,D' situated on the line $\frac{1}{p}-\frac{1}{q}=\frac{2}{d+m}$.
 Thanks to Proposition~\ref{prop:RepresentationFormula} and \eqref{eq:defChi},\eqref{eq:defPhij} it is sufficient to prove these estimates for the linear operator $\sum_{j=1}^\infty T_j$.
 From Lemma~\ref{lem:FourierEstimate} and Corollary~\ref{cor:Xpestimates} we know

 Bourgain's interpolation scheme~\cite[p.604]{CarberySeegerETC1999} with interpolation parameter $\theta=\frac{m}{d}\in (0,1)$ applied to (i),(iii) and (ii),(iii), respectively, gives

 This is equivalent to